Host plants:

 Remarks:

-Lycaena helle occurs especially from Northern Europe (Scandinavia) and Poland to the east across northern Asia (to Amur region).
-Further south, it is very local in Central Europe and the Pyrenees.
+Lycaena helle occurs especially from northern Europe (Scandinavia) and Poland to the east across northern Asia (to the Amur region).
+Further south, it is very local in central Europe and the Pyrenees.